Yiddishist movement: 19th-century origins

+Several prominent Yiddish authors also emerged in this time, transforming the perception of Yiddish from a "jargon" of no literary value into an accepted artistic language.
+Mendele Mocher Sforim, Sholem Aleichem, and I. L. Peretz are regarded as foundational to modern Yiddish fiction and were highly influential, central figures in the Yiddishist movement.

 The Czernowitz Conference

 The Conference for the Yiddish Language (קאָנפֿערענץ פֿאָר דער ייִדישער שפּראַך), commonly known as the Czernowitz Conference (טשערנאָוויצער קאָנפֿערענץ) was held from August 30 to September 4, 1908 in the Austro-Hungarian city of Czernowitz, Bukovina (now Chernivtsi, Ukraine).
 The conference, which proclaimed Yiddish a modern language with a developing high culture, was proposed by Nathan Birnbaum, and organized by members of the University of Vienna's Yiddish club, which he founded.
 He promoted the conference in a 1908 trip to America.
 Jacob Gordin, David Pinski, Chaim Zhitlowsky, and A. M. Evalenko endorsed the plan and also assisted.
 The organizers urgently stated that Yiddish was a unifying force in Eastern European Jewry, but needed support because people were ashamed of the language, and it was disorganized.

 Conference

 There was no political party or organizational affiliation, and invitations were distributed by geographic proximity.
 The General Jewish Labour Bund was underrepresented, while local Zionist groups, such as Poale Zion were overrepresented.
 The conference hosted seventy delegates from various sectors of Jewish life.
 The only classic Yiddish writer to attend was I. L. Peretz, as Sholem Aleichem and Mendele Mocher Sforim were sick at the time.
 However many younger Yiddish writers were present, notably Sholem Asch, Avrom Reyzen, and Hersh Dovid Nomberg.
 Their attendance help attain publicity in newspapers for the conference.
 Other notable delegates included Noach Pryłucki, Matthias Mieses, Mordecai Spector, and Gershom Bader.

 Solomon Birnbaum, Nathan's son, kept the minutes, which were lost or destroyed during World War I. The agenda attempted to avoid politics, but was wide in scope, advocating the promotion of Yiddish teachers, schools, press, literature, and theatre.
 It also sought to reverse the trends among young people toward Hebrew and other local national languages, translate the Bible into the language, and standardize the orthography.
 Peretz gave an ambitious and authoritative speech about the future aspirations of Yiddish, which was taken with "spiritual hunger" by the attendees, according to Mieses.